Check the guidelines

 A subsidy is available to eligible liquor licensees.

-The liquor subsidy guidelines provide a full summary of the requirements that must be met to receive payment from the Victorian Government.
+The liquor subsidy guidelines provide a full summary of the requirements that must be met to receive the subsidy from the Victorian Government.

 Gather supporting information

-- Subsidy amount claimed in respect of low alcohol wine, cellar door and mail order sales, and applications to own use, and
+- subsidy amount claimed in respect of low alcohol wine, cellar door and mail-order sales, and applications to own use

 If you are applying with special circumstances, you must provide evidence to support your claim.

 Complete and submit your form online.
 The State Revenue Office will review and process your form.

 Your records substantiating all claims must be kept for five years and be available for us to check on request.

 For more information about WET, please contact the Australian Taxation Office.

 If you have received a refund, reduction or credit in wine equalisation tax (WET) or excise in the relevant period, and that adjustment means the amount of your subsidy claim should be adjusted, check you have adjusted your subsidy claim accordingly.
 If you discover an error in a previous return that affects your subsidy claim, you must adjust your claim accordingly.